n6ai/minze/docs/guide/advanced/typescript.md

   /**
    * A (broad)cast callback handler.
    * The event is a CustomEvent so we have to type cast it to such,
-   * before accesing the detail data.
+   * before accessing the detail data.
    */
   handleCast = (event: Event) => {
     const detail = (event as CustomEvent).detail